jame25/foo_traycontrols/README.md

 ### Popup Notifications
 1. Go to Preferences → Tools → Tray Controls
 2. Enable "Show popup notification on track change"
+3. Configure popup position and duration
-3. Click Apply
+4. Click Apply
-4. Popup notifications will appear at top-left corner when tracks change
+5. Popup notifications will appear when tracks change

-5. Each notification displays album art, track title, and artist information
+### Custom Fonts
+1. Go to Preferences → Tools → Tray Controls
+2. Switch to the "Fonts" tab
+3. Click "Choose..." next to any font setting to customize
+4. Use "Reset All" to restore default fonts

+## Requirements

+- **foobar2000**: Version 1.6+ (64-bit recommended)
+- **Windows**: 7 or later (Windows 10/11 recommended for rounded corners support)
+- **Build Tools**: Visual Studio 2022+ with v143 toolset and Windows 10/11 SDK
+- **Dependencies**: GDI+ (included with Windows), shlwapi.lib, dwmapi.lib

 ## Requirements